WVUHPC/Introduction-HPC/_episodes/205-software.md

 ~~~
 {: .language-bash}

-After that, conda, download and installs the packages creating a new environment for you.
+After that, conda, download, and install the packages, creating a new environment for you.
 The final message shows how to activate and deactivate the environment::

 ~~~